sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

     <a href="https://www.geeksforgeeks.org/stack-data-structure/">source: geeksforgeeks</a>
 </p>

 Stacks are what's known as a LIFO (last in, first out) data structure.
 Stacks can be visualized as a stack of paper where each piece represents an element stored in the stack.
 When a element is added to a stack, it is placed on top (i.e. the `push()` operation).
 When an element is removed, it is taken from the top (i.e. the `pop()` operation).
-As such, the latest element to join the stack is the first to leave.
+As such, the last element to join the stack is the first to leave.
 Hence the title LIFO.

 Stacks have many [applications](https://www.thecrazyprogrammer.com/2016/04/applications-of-stack.html).
 The most well known is "backtracking" which makes features such as "undo" possible.
 If you store your previous actions in a stack, they can be easily backtracked.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/stack-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=F1F2imiOJfk&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=14).